edumardo/VK-16.02-Leopard/README.md

 # STL files for 1/16 RC VK-16.02 Leopard

-With this files you can 3D print and build a VK-16.02 Leopard tank.
+With this files you can 3D print and build a RC VK-16.02 Leopard tank.

 ## Required non-printable parts

 Electronics:

 * Gearboxes long shaft.
-* 1 x Continuos rotation servo.
+* 1 x Continuous rotation servo for turret rotating, like DM-S0090D.
+* 2 x servos for recoil system and elevation, like MG90S.

 Hardware:

-* 10 x 5mmx2mm round neodymium magnets.
+* 14 x 5mmx2mm round neodymium magnets.
+* 2  x M2x5mm screws.
+* 8  x M2x8mm screws.

 From Heng Long 3879 Panther or 3869 Jagdpanther: